lzwjava/lzwjava.github.io/original/2025-07-26-hsbc-card-retained-en.md

 After learning some basic operations, I was going to take back my card from the machine.
 However, my daughter was playing and wanting to touch that card.
 Suddenly, the card was retained.

-In the summer of 2024, an HSBC Guangzhou client manager invited me to the Guangzhou office and wanted to help me.
-I was grateful for their tea box gift.
-But unfortunately, at that time, the subsequent progress was unknown.
-I didn't receive my card in the following months.

 So this is in July 2025.
 I used WhatsApp to chat with HSBC first.
 Later, I was told to use the HSBC HK app to talk with them.

 They told me something like: